 The Audit Committee serves in an oversight capacity and is not part of the Company's managerial or operational decision-making process.
 Management is responsible for the financial reporting process, including the system of internal controls, for the preparation of consolidated financial statements in accordance with accounting principles generally accepted in the United States and for the report on the Company's internal control over financial reporting.
-The Company's independent auditor for the year ended December 31, 2019, PwC, was responsible for auditing the consolidated financial statements included in the Company's 2019 Annual Report on Form 10-K, expressing an opinion as to their conformity with accounting principles generally accepted in the United States of America and expressing an opinion on the effectiveness of the Company's internal control over financial reporting, as well as reviewing the Company's interim condensed consolidated financial statements included in its Quarterly Reports on Form 10-Q. The Audit Committee's responsibility is to oversee the financial reporting.
+The Company's independent auditor for the year ended December 31, 2019, PwC, was responsible for auditing the consolidated financial statements included in the Company's 2019 Annual Report on Form 10-K, expressing an opinion as to their conformity with accounting principles generally accepted in the United States of America and expressing an opinion on the effectiveness of the Company's internal control over financial reporting, as well as reviewing the Company's interim condensed consolidated financial statements included in its Quarterly Reports on Form 10-Q. The Audit Committee's responsibility is to oversee the financial reporting process and to review and discuss management's report on the Company's internal control over financial reporting.
 The Audit Committee relies, without independent verification, on the information provided to us and on the representations made by management, the internal auditor and the independent auditor.